kasimte/kasimte.github.io/_posts/2019-12-12-what-is-qtran-learning-to-factorize-with-transformation-for-cooperative-marl.md

 ![non-monotonic-matrix-game](/assets/images/qtran/non-monotonic-matrix-game.png)

-What's the optimal joint action of the non-montonic matrix game on the left?
+What's the optimal joint action of the non-monotonic matrix game on the left?
 It doesn't take long to see it is for both players to choose *A*.
 And yet VDN and QMMIX both fail to learn the optimal joint action.